monbro/opensemanticapi/README.md

 **Installation Guide**

 * install npm and node if you have not already (http://howtonode.org/introduction-to-npm or http://nodejs.org/)
-* install / start your redis server (http://redis.io/topics/quickstart) on a disk with several free GB
+* install / start the redis server port (https://github.com/KDr2/redis-leveldb) on a disk with several free GB

 * clone this repo "git clone https://github.com/monbro/opensemanticapi.git"
 * change config if needed in "/config.js"